icsergoltd/home-grown-tomatoes/src/content/blog/tomato-varieties/best-varieties-for-gardens.md

 Many tomato varieties grow beautifully in pots, raised beds, patios, balconies, and even hanging baskets.

+If you are planning to grow tomatoes in containers, you may also like this full guide: [How to Grow Tomatoes in Pots](/blog/growing-guides/grow-tomatoes-in-pots).

 The secret is to choose compact varieties and give them consistent watering.

 Look for names and descriptions that include: